ComNets-Bremen/WUSN/sources/README.md

 This directory contains the first working version with the most important functionalities

+## MoleNet_1.1

+Current development version with some improvements in the libraries

 ## Maintenance

 This directory contains a maintenance app for MoleNet to